Is It Safe to Travel to Bolivia in 2026?

 Business Travelersmoderate

-Business travelers may encounter operational disruptions due to civil unrest, including strikes and roadblocks that can affect transportation and logistics.
+Business travelers may encounter operational disruptions due to civil unrest and limited healthcare access, impacting meetings and travel plans.

 Familieshigh

-Families with children should be cautious due to limited healthcare access and the risk of diseases like malaria and dengue, particularly in rural areas.
+Families with children should be cautious due to limited healthcare services in rural areas and the potential for civil unrest affecting travel plans.

 Remote Workersmoderate

-Remote workers may find reliable internet in urban centers but should avoid rural areas where connectivity is inconsistent.
+Remote workers may find reliable internet in urban centers, but should be cautious of civil unrest that can disrupt daily activities.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Bolivia.